 If the owner has installed inadequate lighting, failed to provide security guards or adopt reasonable security practices, he may be liable if found to be negligent, especially if it is known from previous experience that such a danger exists.

 In South Carolina, there are four general classifications of persons whose interests may be protected while on the property of another: invitees, licensees, adult trespassers and children.
 Each one of these classes imposes a different standard of care upon the property owner.

-A property owner has the highest duty of care for those he invites onto his property.
 This would be true of restaurants, grocery stores, doctor’s offices, and the like.
 Licensees are those who are allowed to be on the property, although they may not have been specifically invited, such as meter readers and social guests, and they are owed a reasonable standard of care.
 Generally, a property owner is not liable for injury to an adult trespasser caused by a failure to exercise reasonable care.
 But in South Carolina, children, even if they are trespassing, are owed a heightened duty of care because of their failure to understand risk.